ANTLab-polimi/ONOS-FlowBlaze/docs/README.md

 - `ssh` and `curl`

-After cloning the repository remember to initialize submodules with the command `git submodule update --recursive` or clone with the options `--recursive`.
+After cloning the repository remember to initialize submodules with the command `git submodule update --init --recursive` or clone with the options `--recursive`.

 ## Build ONOS app
 The ONOS app is built in a Docker container with Maven.
 The target will create a Docker